-Creating an adventure of equals
+Creating an adventure

 Yeo Suan Wei co-founded CampVision to help marginalised youths find their potential.